Liège Space Center: Installation of space tests

 Parallel to these activities related to the development of scientific instruments, the Space Center of Liege is now one of four testing facilities of the European Space Agency (ESA) and specializes in the performance evaluation of satellite payloads, under observation as well as astrophysics geophysics.
 Optical vacuum tables, in the halls of high level of cleanliness, can describe the behavior of instruments submitted to a restored space environment.
 Tests can be performed from temperatures of -270 °C to +120 °C with interferometric stability.
-The vacuum chambers with optical benches range from 1 m³ to 200 m³ in volume.
+The vacuum chambers with optical benches range from 1 m3 to 200 m3 in volume.
 Many space experiments have been tested at CSL, up from METEOSAT satellite Planck, through the instruments of Hipparcos and XMM / Newton.

 The facilities allow CSL and implement environmental testing in a space environment but also on mechanical testing machine for vibration required to certify the equipment during launches.
-These vibration tests can be performed in cryogenic conditions, which is required for infrared mission equipments which are cooled before launch (ISO, Herschel).
+These vibration tests can be performed in cryogenic conditions, which is required for infrared mission equipment which are cooled before launch (ISO, Herschel).

 The CSL has equipment to measure the state of molecular and particulate cleanliness.